jazz031195/Permeable_MCDS/README.md

 - **`write_bin`**: Output DWI data as binary files (`.bfloat`) (`0` for no, `1` for yes).
 - **`write_traj_file`**: Save water molecule trajectories (`0` for no, `1` for yes).
 - **`num_process`**: Number of simulations to run simultaneously.
 It is recommended to set this to the number of CPU cores available.
+- **`ini_walkers_pos`**: Initial compartment in which the molecules start.
+Can be : intra or extra.
+If this is not given, the water molecules can be inside or outside the cells.

 Other parameters can be found in /src/parameters.h